makersacademy/airport_challenge/README.md

 Comments
 ---------
-Used stack overflow, Ruby docs, relish and watched some of https://www.youtube.com/watch?v=Vg0cFVLH_EM to help me better understand how to stub randomness using doubles and how to use context and before blocks
+* I used stack overflow, Ruby docs, relish and watched some of https://www.youtube.com/watch?v=Vg0cFVLH_EM to help me better understand how to stub randomness using doubles and how to use context and before blocks

-If I had more time I would have refactored Plane and Airport classes to make **Plane** more responsible for handling the edge cases.
+* If I had more time I would have refactored the Plane and Airport classes to make **Plane** more responsible for handling the edge cases.

 Airport Challenge